zengbing15/lumos_doc/docs/tutorials/config.md

 export const CONFIG = getConfig();
 ```

-To set up the config manger to boot the DApp with the pre-defined configurations of Testnet, you can specify the variable with <b>AGGRON4</b>.
+To boot the DApp with the pre-defined Testnet configurations, you can specify the variable with <b>AGGRON4</b>.

 ```typescript
 import { env } from "process";